Ftpnl.cordis.lu

 systematic (internationally comparable) data on many aspects of biotechnology and its

 effects on the economy and society.
-The purpose of the Biotechnology Innovation
+The purpose of the

-Scoreboard
+Scoreboard (

-(BIS) is to see the extent to which we can assemble a set of indicators
+BIS) is to see the extent to which we can assemble a set of indicators

 related to one aspect, namely the innovation process in biotechnology.
 The idea is to